Appendix: Day-0 Plan

 consider the next method when building the LAG:

-- THIRD: Both devices should now build a LAG link with active LACP on both sides, still communication should remain on the single untouched link between the two.
+- Both devices should now build an LAG link with active LACP on both sides, with communication remaining on the single untouched link between the two.

 - The last alternative method is to pre-stage the LAG configuration on the EX Series